TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 administration effort during persistance.
-Extbase will do this for you by carrying the UID of the language of the domain model and the UID of the data record in which the domain data is effectively stored as "hidden" properties of the :class:`AbstractDomainObject` internally.
+Extbase will do this for you by carrying the UID of the language of the domain model and the UID of the data record in which the domain data is effectively stored as "hidden" properties of the :php:`AbstractDomainObject` internally.
 In Table 9-2 you find for different actions in the frontend the behavior of Extbase for localized domain objects.